-The UK's best-selling pick-up by some margin is the Ford Ranger, followed by the Mitsubishi L200, but there’s another half-dozen worth considering if you're in the market for one.
+The UK's best-selling new pick-up by some margin is the Ford Ranger, followed by the Toyota Hilux, but there’s another half-dozen worth considering if you're in the market for one.

 - And if you have a pick-up, you’ll need the cover to go with it.
 Check out the features and benefits of our van insurance.

 Based on the award-winning Mitsubishi L200, the Fullback was a speedy way for Fiat to enter the one-tonne pick-up market when it was launched in 2017.

 With a 3.1 tonne towing capacity and strong 2.4-litre diesel engine, it can hold its own, though the ride quality did come in for some criticism.